Richard Edwards (Welsh politician): Background

-He was educated at Queen Elizabeth Grammar School, Carmarthen and holds a PhD from the University of Birmingham.
-He is a member of the Institute of Chartered Secretaries and Administrators and a member of Unison.
+He was educated at Queen Elizabeth Grammar School, Carmarthen, and gained a BA, MA and a PhD in philosophy from the University of Birmingham.
+He also attended Swansea University.
+He is a member of the Institute of Chartered Secretaries and Administrators and a member of the Unison trade union.

-He is a cousin of BBC Newsreader Huw Edwards.
+He is a cousin of the former BBC Newsreader Huw Edwards.